-ED416Methods for Teaching Speech and Theatre in the Secondary School +3 credits provided for students to exercise their teaching skills in the areas of unit plans, daily lesson plans, teaching strategies, evaluation, assessment, classroom management, inclusion and different learning styles.
+ED416 Methods for Teaching Speech and Theatre in the Secondary School +

+Students are required to apply speech and drama content to the techniques needed for effective secondary level (Grades 6-12) classroom teaching.
+Opportunities are provided for students to exercise their teaching skills in the areas of unit plans, daily lesson plans, teaching strategies, evaluation, assessment, classroom management, inclusion and different learning styles.
 Discussions of resource allocation, safety, classroom application of various forms of technology, and professional organizations are also included.
 Each student is encouraged to develop his/her personal philosophy of education and incorporate it in relation to integrity/ethics in the classroom and personal evaluation to maintain a sense of balance and growth.
 Concurrent with ED400.
 Prerequisite: ED219.
 (Spring)